Can Language Models Reason about Individualistic Human Values and Preferences?: Can LMs Reason about Individualistic Human Values and Preferences?

-\textbf{How well can LMs reason about an individual's values after observing value-expressing statements from that same individual?} Figure \ref{fig:model_comparisons} shows the evaluation of various LMs' ability to reason about individualistic values.
-All models substantially outperform the \texttt{Random} baseline, where a statement is chosen randomly from each question group.
-The \texttt{GPT-4o (0806) Rand} baseline,in which GPT-4o is given no demonstrations, achieves higher accuracy than \texttt{Random}, suggesting that GPT-4o has systematic preferences over statements, allowing it to align with broader human preferences even without demonstrations.
-Notably, GPT-4o with 200 demonstrations considerably outperforms the model without demonstrations (63.5 vs. 54.8), indicating that individual value demonstrations can effectively guide LMs in interpreting their general value preferences.
-Yet, no model achieves particularly high performance on the task, with average performance only ranging between 55\% to 65\%.
+\paragraph{\textit{Proficiency} in individualistic value reasoning.} Figure \ref{fig:model_comparisons} shows that all models outperform the \texttt{Random} baseline, where a statement is chosen randomly.
+The \texttt{GPT-4o (0806) Rand} baseline, in which GPT-4o is given no demonstration, achieves higher accuracy than \texttt{Random}, suggesting that GPT-4o has systematic preferences over statements, allowing it to align with broader preferences without demonstrations.
+Notably, GPT-4o with 200 demonstrations considerably outperforms the model without any (63.5 vs. 54.8), indicating that demonstrations can effectively guide LMs in interpreting an individual's general value preferences.
+Yet, no model achieves high performance, with average accuracies ranging between 55\% to 65\%.
 Lastly, certain categories of statements (\eg Happiness \& Well-being, Ethical Values \& Norms) are easier to predict than others (\eg Economic Values, Postmaterial Index).
-Please refer to Figure \ref{fig:probe_by_subcategory} in \S \ref{assec:probing_results} for how each type of value statements influences the prediction of other types.
+Figure \ref{fig:probe_by_subcategory} in Appendix \S \ref{assec:probing_results} shows how each value statements type influences the prediction of others.